-In the Cloud service, data is delivered on demand for the specific device headers submitted via the Client API.
-See the Getting Started guide for Cloud.
+In the Cloud Service, data is delivered on demand for the specific device headers submitted via the Client API.
+See the Getting Started guide for Cloud APIs.

 The device data is updated daily, and we recommend that you update the data file on a regular basis to ensure you have the most up-to-date device data.

 The device data file comes in three forms: